Table of Contents

 Cost Analysis

-SMC Core vs. Lamination Stackinx
+SMC Core vs. Lamination Stacking

 Example: BLDC Motor Stator (80mm OD, 30mm stack)